 Diabetic cataracts tend to come on at a slightly younger age.
 They increase suddenly especially with fluctuation of the Blood Sugar levels.Having said that, it is not harder to remove diabetic cataracts.

 Some patients with diabetic cataracts develop swelling in the centre of their retina called Diabetic Macular Edema.
 If this is detected in your preoperative visit, then your eye surgeon will likely postpone your surgery for a while so you will have time to visit the retinal specialist to have this treated and under control before the surgery.

 If you have any active infections in your body, then it is wise to alert your eye doctor and to have those treated and well controlled prior to your diabetic cataract surgery.

-When the Diabetologist and retinologist feels you are stable for surgery, then you can proceed.
+When the Diabetologist feels you are stable for surgery, we can proceed.
 On the actual day of the procedure there are some special considerations because of your blood sugars.

-We try to schedule those with diabetes the first few cases of surgery so we can help you return to a normal eating schedule as quickly as possible.
-We check your urine and if needed blood sugar soon after arriving at the surgical center and can make adjustments in your sugar level.
+We try to schedule those with diabetes as the first few cases of surgery so we can help you return to a normal eating schedule as quickly as possible.
+We check your urine and if needed blood sugar soon after arriving at the surgical centre and can make adjustments in medications.

-I ask my friends with diabetic cataracts to start taking anti-inflammatory drops prior to their cataract surgery and then to continue them for two months after surgery.
-This is to decrease the chance of inflammation and swelling from the surgery reaching the back of your eye to cause Cystoid Macular Edema (CME).
+We ask our patients with diabetic cataracts to start taking anti-inflammatory drops prior to their cataract surgery and then to continue them for two months after surgery.
+This is to decrease the chance of inflammation and swelling from the surgery reaching the back of your eye to cause Macular Edema (DME).

-If I can answer any further questions about diabetic cataract, please send me a note or schedule a time to meet with me at my office.
+If we can answer any further questions about diabetic cataract, please send us a note or schedule a time to meet us at our office.